Rōga Tokiyoshi: Early life and sumo background

 Rōga was born to a Buryat father and a Tuvan and Russian mother.
-He grew up in Kyzyl, Tuva (Russia), a region near the border of Mongolia.
-As a kid he practiced sambo wrestling and judo.
+He grew up in Kyzyl, Tuva, Russia, a region near the border of Mongolia.
+As a child, he practiced sambo wrestling and judo.
 He moved to Mongolia at the age of 14 and obtained the Mongolian nationality at the age of 15.
 The adoption of Mongolian nationality has been the source of confusion since his professional debut, with Rōga first listed as Mongolian on the Japan Sumo Association website although he himself insists that he is Russian.

 When he was 15, he travelled to Japan to participate in the 2014 Hakuhō Cup.
-He placed 8th in the individual junior high school division, so Yokozuna Hakuhō recommended him to enroll at Tottori Jōhoku High School's sumo club, where he became classmate with future makuuchi-ranked wrestler Takerufuji.
+He placed 8th in the individual junior high school division, so Yokozuna Hakuhō recommended him to enroll at Tottori Jōhoku High School's sumo club, where he became classmates with future makuuchi-ranked wrestler Takerufuji.
 In his third year, he defeated NSSU Kashiwa High School wrestler Hōshōryū at the Inter-High School Championships to become the first foreign-born high school yokozuna.
 Since then he has regularly announced his intention to close the ranking gap between himself and Hōshōryū, the latter having entered professional sumo before Rōga.
 After graduation, he was recruited into Futagoyama stable in September 2018 under a business visa.